jatinvats636/getRipped-v1_webApp/README.md

-# getRipped-1_WebApp
+# getRipped-v1
-A simple webapp for workout schedule.
+A simple and responsive Web App made to manage workout schedule.